mlromramse/relax/readme.md

 ### Import RelaxServer into your project using maven

-Build the project with maven like this:
+First build the relax project with maven like this:

 	mvn clean install

+_This action will put the artifact in your local .m2/repository_

 Include it using dependency statement in your pom.ml like this: